 For example, if the scope is

 InNetClass('IO'), then all vias and pads in those nets can potentially be back drilled.
-The holes that are actually back drilled will depend on which layers those signals are routed on, and which back drill pairs have been defined - if a hole has no connections on the layers within the back drill layer range, then that hole will be back drilled.
+The holes that are actually back drilled will depend on which layers those signals are routed on, and which back drill pairs have been defined.
+If a hole has no connections on the layers within the back drill layer range, that hole will be back drilled.

 InNetClass('IO') and IsVia.

 When you back drill a thru-hole barrel, an oversized drill bit is used to remove the unwanted copper.

 All layer-to-layer drill actions are defined by adding a start layer-stop layer drill definition in the Back Drills tab of the Layer Stack Manager.
 The tab is not available until the Back Drill feature is enabled in the Layer Stack Manager, select Tools » Features » Back Drills to enable it, or click the button and choose Back Drills.